keithbuhler/keithbuhler.github.io/teaching.md

 ### Teaching Statement (in progress)

 My teaching is Socratic and inspirational.
-I try to engage students to think for themselves but also provide them a vision of how big ideas can alter one's life.
-Lectures present rigorous, exciting, and challenging ideas, while group discussions make space for students to grow as independent reasoners.
+"Socratic" because I engage students to give an account of their thoughts by asking them tough questions.
+"Inspirational" because I also provide them a vision of how big ideas can alter one's life.
+These two methods together produce results: group discussions make space for students to grow as independent reasoners, while lectures present rigorous, exciting, and challenging ideas.

 Serious interest in philosophy is more caught than taught.
-In a proper learning environment, students of all aptitudes, ethnic backgrounds, prior education levels, personalities, and career ambitions will not just enjoy their philosophy class but “catch” an interest in philosophical learning.
+In a proper learning environment, students of all aptitudes, backgrounds, and career ambitions will not just enjoy their philosophy class but “catch” an interest in philosophical learning.
 They will “catch” the excitement of self-reflection, the challenge of thinking clearly, and will forge new friendships with fellow learners.

 Creating a proper environment for such interest is a two-way activity.
 For example, the #1 student priority is that teachers make learning enjoyable;  the #1 one teacher priority is that students take responsibility for their own learning.
 This difference of priorities creates tension that can be a liability or an asset.